-The programme provides a firm foundation for postgraduate study and research, and for careers in the hydrocarbon industry.
-Graduates of the programme have successfully progressed on to more advanced research degrees at Royal Holloway and elsewhere.
+The course provides a firm foundation for postgraduate study and research, and for careers in the hydrocarbon industry.
+Graduates of the course have successfully progressed on to more advanced research degrees at Royal Holloway and elsewhere.
 Careers which will especially suit graduates, and which they have gone on to pursue, include work as Petroleum Geoscientists in international oil companies, in geological consultancy for the oil industry and for government bodies engaged with the oil industry.
-The programme also provides graduates with range of intellectual, personal and social skills that are transferable to a wide variety of employment opportunities.
+Furthermore, it is anticipated, by the UK government, that industries exploiting the subsurface for energy and carbon-dioxide storage will begin to rival the oil-industry in economic-size from 2030 onwards.
+Graduates of this course will be in an excellent position to take advantage of the resulting opportunities as they begin to develop in the next few years and decades.
+The course also provides graduates with range of intellectual, personal and social skills that are transferable to a wide variety of other employment opportunities.
 In addition to the services offered by the College Careers Service, the Department has strong links with employers and arranges several recruitment visits by potential employers.
 For more details on further learning and career opportunities please refer to the Careers Service.